Diocese of Ciudad Victoria

 The Diocese of Ciudad Victoria (Dioecesis Civitatis Victoriensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Mexico.
 It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Monterrey.
-The diocese was erected on 21 December 1964.
+The diocese was erected on 21 December 1964. from territory split from the Diocese of Tampico (that had the name of Diocese of Ciudad Victoria between 1870 and 1958).